 HPE 414 - Practicum In Secondary Physical Education (3)

 Practice creating and implementing developmentally appropriate lessons associated with rhythmic, individual, dual, team and adventure activities at the secondary level.
 Includes observations and supervised teaching experiences in 6th-12th grade settings.
 (Formerly Practicum in Individual and Dual Activities.)
+This is a Writing in the Discipline (WID) course.
 6 contact hours.

 Prerequisite: HPE 314 and HPE 315; admission to the Feinstein School of Education and Human Development or consent of department chair.